-This calendar provides the latest schedule of ACT COE trainings for educators and Health Educator Supervisors.
+This calendar provides the latest schedule of ACT for Youth trainings for educators and Health Educator Supervisors.

 Quality ImprovementObservation Protocols and Tools

-All educators will be observed by supervisors, and may be observed by the ACT COE.
+All educators will be observed by supervisors, and may be observed by ACT for Youth.
 On this page you'll find the tools that may be used during an observation, as well as a tool for creating an improvement plan.